Development of Bahiagrass Fertilization Recommendations: 1990-2005

 Introduction and Intent

-In 1990, Bahiagrass recommendations for both liming and fertilization were reviewed by an ad hoc committee including faculty members from the Soil & Water Science and the Agronomy Departments, and discussions with selected state and county extension faculty members.
-In 1994, the Bahiagrass Fertilization Working Group was formed to complete a more formal review of Bahiagrass liming and fertilization recommendations produced by the Extension Soil Testing Laboratory (ESTL).
-The intent of the Working Group was to review the literature and based on best professional judgment devise appropriate liming and fertilization recommendations to be used by the ESTL and in statewide extension programs.
-The Working Group completed its task in 1996 when the white paper produced by the Working Group was approved by UF/IFAS administration through the Plant Nutrient Oversight Committee, a representative committee from all levels of UF/IFAS.
+In 1990, an ad hoc committee reviewed the bahiagrass recommendations for both liming and fertilization.
+The committee included faculty members from the UF/IFAS Soil & Water Sciences and Agronomy departments, as well as selected state and UF/IFAS Extension faculty members.
+In 1994, UF/IFAS' administration formed the Bahiagrass Fertilization Working Group to complete a more formal review of bahiagrass liming and fertilization recommendations including soil testing results reported to producers by the Extension Soil Testing Laboratory (ESTL).
+The working group reviewed the literature and, based on best professional judgment, devised appropriate liming and fertilization recommendations for bahiagrass to be used by the ESTL and in statewide Extension programs.
+The working group completed its task in 1996 with a white paper that was approved by UF/IFAS administration through the Plant Nutrient Oversight Committee, a representative committee represented by all levels of UF/IFAS.

 In 2000, as an activity of the Suwannee River Partnership, the Florida Department of Agriculture and Consumer Service (FDACS) led an effort to develop Interim Measures for Nitrogen for Hay Production.
-With UF/IFAS as a crucial member, the Suwannee Fertilizer Work Group (SFWG), a technical subcommittee, was constituted and charged with the responsibility of evaluating the nutrient management practices in the Suwannee basin.
-Through a letter in March 2000, the FDACS asked the SFWG to "begin discussions concerning the implementation of improved nutrient practices in the SRB [Suwannee River Basin] for forage crops as they represent largest acreage in the basin."
-The scope of this responsibility was described by the FDACS through the following working definition (Florida Legislature, 2001):
+With UF/IFAS as a crucial member, the Suwannee Fertilizer Work Group (SFWG), a technical subcommittee, evaluated nutrient management practices in the Suwannee River Basin.
+This group focused on properly calibrating soil testing, documenting environmental outcome, and ensuring that crops would be commercially viable.

-In response to the above goal in 2003, IFAS researchers and extension specialists developed new footnotes, modified some of the previous footnotes, and created a new crop code for Hay crops to enable processing of the soil samples and reports through the ESTL (Mylavarapu, 2003).
+In 2003, UF/IFAS researchers and Extension specialists developed new footnotes, modified some of the previous footnotes, and created a new crop code for hay crops to enable processing of the soil samples and reports through the ESTL (Mylavarapu 2003).

 Target Soil pH